 Provenza v.
-Lemans Corp,201 in which the similarly opinionated assertions of plaintiffs' lawyers were challenged.
+Lemans Corp, 201 in which the similarly opinionated assertions of plaintiffs' lawyers were challenged.
 Here, plaintiff's counsel called his client's case "the saddest thing in the world" and said that "[a] corporation who brings about injury to another is as much a concern to me as it is to the person who is injured."
 And he encouraged the jury to "speak for the victim" by sending a message: "Our only protection against this type of defective product is knowledge that we can find shelter within the law."
-The judge did not seem bothered by the remarks, and the jury responded with a \$42 million award, which is said to be the largest personal injury verdict in Nevada history.202 Will the state's high court apply to the Provenza attorney the same standard it applied to Phillip Emerson?
+The judge did not seem bothered by the remarks, and the jury responded with a \$42 million award, which is said to be the largest personal injury verdict in Nevada history.
+Will the state's high court apply to the Provenza attorney the same standard it applied to Phillip Emerson?

-This case, which involved a 13-year-old badly burned while "making an ill-advised jump in an off-road area" on an old motorcycle,203 also makes the Judicial Hellholes report for another reason.
-According to reports, the plaintiff's father had hotwired the motorcycle due to an ignition problem by placing a piece of wire under the fuel tank to bypass a malfunctioning spark plug wire and then attempted to conceal the unsafe modifications after the accident.204 When this came to light, the Las Vegas court dismissed the motorcycle manufacturer from the case, but the clothing company "was left holding the bag" while being barred by the court from introducing the mitigating hotwire evidence in its defense.205 Allegations against the clothing company were that the clothes were not fire retardant, even though, as the defendant's attorney explained, "the clothing was never advertised as being fire retardant."206 The Las Vegas court did not allow the clothing company to show evidence that the gasoline fire was likely sparked by the father's mechanical ingenuity, that off-road motorcycle crashes rarely result in fires, or that no similar manufacturer offers fire-proof clothing.207 doctors from leaving Nevada as unlimited liability was driving up their insurance premiums.
-The ballot measure did not affect recovery for medical expenses, lost wages and other out-of-pocket costs, which could still be considerable.
+This case, which involved a 13-year-old badly burned while "making an ill-advised jump in an off-road area" on an old motorcycle, also makes the Judicial Hellholes report for another reason.
+According to reports, the plaintiff's father had hotwired the motorcycle due to an ignition problem by placing a piece of wire under the fuel tank to bypass a malfunctioning spark plug wire and then attempted to conceal the unsafe modifications after the accident.
+When this came to light, the Las Vegas court dismissed the motorcycle manufacturer from the case, but the clothing company "was left holding the bag" while being barred by the court from introducing the mitigating hotwire evidence in its defense.
+Allegations against the clothing company were that the clothes were not fire retardant, even though, as the defendant's attorney explained, "the clothing was never advertised as being fire retardant."206 The Las Vegas court did not allow the clothing company to show evidence that the gasoline fire was likely sparked by the father's mechanical ingenuity, that off-road motorcycle crashes rarely result in fires, or that no similar manufacturer offers fire-proof clothing.